Jonathan2251/lbd/_sources/doc.rst.txt

 These supported test cases are in lbdex/regression-test/Cpu0 which can be gotten from ``tar -xf lbdex.tar.gz``.

-The regression test is very useful in two major reasons.
-First, it provides the llvm input, assembly output and the running command as well as options in the the sample input file, so all the first glimpse of documentation needed for end user and programmer are well written in the same test input file.
+The regression test is useful in two major reasons.
+First, it provides the llvm input, assembly output and the running command as well as options in the the sample input file, so all the first glimpse of documentation needed for both end user and programmer are well written in the same test input file.
-Furthermore, it can be run to check to provide dynamic running document for users.
-Second, once programmers change their backend compiler especially for optimization, the regression test cases guard their backend has no side effect or bugs for other parts of backend program.
+Second, once programmers change their backend compiler especially for optimization, the regression testing may fail for some side effect or bugs from this new change.
 That is the name of "regression test" stands for.
-The following file include the assembly output pattern of two subtargets for Cpu0 backend.
+The following file includes the assembly output pattern of two subtargets for Cpu0 backend.
 Beside checking opcode, it is capable to check register number.
 In this case, the destination register of "andi" must be the first source register in the following instruction "xori" once it is specified